 If you’ve been injured because you were the victim of a crime, you may be entitled to compensation from the state.
 This money can help to offset medical expenses, lost wages, and any other financial hardships you’re experiencing.
 Hiring an attorney to handle your claim for benefits can give you time to recover, while also increasing the likelihood that you get every penny you need.

-Contact the experienced personal injury lawyers at Lavent Law if you are the innocent victim of a crime in Miami.
+Contact the experienced personal injury lawyers at Lavent Law, P.A. if you are the innocent victim of a crime in Miami.
 It’s important that you understand you were rights and legal options.
 During your free consultation, we’ll review your case and answer the questions you may have.